Run 1 (2/10/2018)

 Run 2 (4/10/2018)

 I was out early with the pup for another lovely autumnal walk (5k) through the woods, got him back for midday and settled him down in his crate with a peanut butter filled bone before escaping out the door.
-I’d made up my mind to run a 5k route from the top to the bottom of Gillingham, which had the huge benefit of being mostly down hill,
+I’d made up my mind to run a 5k route from the top to the bottom of Medway, which had the huge benefit of being mostly downhill,

 Pretty much a runners dream run, apart from that annoying bump just before the end.
 Expect a PB assuming I can make the distance.
-My left knee is still not a 100% but as long as it waggles about a bit for the next 40 minutes there shouldn’t be a problem.
-It took a km uphill warm up walk to get to the start.
+My left knee is still not 100% but as long as it waggles about a bit for the next 40 minutes there shouldn’t be a problem.
+It took a km uphill warm-up walk to get to the start.